 Please note: you must have submitted a mandatory project outline before you can submit a complete application for funding for a Centre for Clinical Treatment Research.

-A research centre is a targeted, long-term investment to strengthen and further develop outstanding and creative research and innovation groups, or to build up research groups in areas of key strategic importance.
+A research centre is a targeted, long-term investment to strengthen and further develop outstanding and creative research and innovation groups.

 The overall objective of a Centre for Clinical Treatment Research is to establish clinical research groups that help to improve treatments for Norwegian patients by way of outstanding research.

 06 Jan 2021

 Date call is made active

 Latest permitted project start

 You must have submitted a mandatory project outline by the deadline 6 January 2021 to submit a complete application for funding for a Centre for Clinical Treatment Research (FKB).